riscv-steel/riscv-steel/docs/source/getting-started.md

 git clone https://github.com/riscv-steel/riscv-steel.git
 ```

-### Start PySerial terminal
+## Start PySerial terminal

 Connect the board to your computer using a USB cable.
-Then start a PySerial terminal by running:
+Then start PySerial terminal by running:

 ```
 python -m serial.tools.miniterm
 ```

 A list of available serial ports will follow.
-Select the serial port the board is connected to.
+Select the serial port your board is connected to.

 ![](images/pyserial.png){ class="getting-started-screenshot" width="500" }

 **Keep the terminal open** for the next steps.

-### Program the FPGA
+## Program the FPGA

 Open **AMD Xilinx Vivado** and follow the steps: